 Description: Better belt grip and improved performance.
-The X3 turbo R is calibrated fairly well for stock tires and. typical hard packed surfaces and trail riding.
-This kit is primarily developed to help recover power losses and belt performance when using oversized tires.
-However, even stock tire performance can be improved in soft terrain load situations.

-Larger or heavier tires hurt performance everywhere.
+This is primarily a kit developed to help recover power losses and belt performance when using oversized tires.
+The kit does, however, help even for stock tires for those that use the vehicle in soft terrain or switch tires seasonally, etc. Larger or heavier tires hurt performance everywhere.
 Rotating weight and added gearing from larger tires hurt acceleration and top speed.
-This kit improves bottom end performance and improves belt grip without further loss of top speed.
+This kit improves bottom end performance without further loss of top speed.
 Throttle response is improved and better back shifting of the belt when the vehicle senses load form soft terrain or hills.
-A better clutch re-calibration for controlling "rate of shift of the belt" with these tire sizes.